elijahr/nim-typestates/docs/guide/visualization.md

 }
 ```

-This is ideal when you want to apply your own colors, fonts, and styling.
+This is ideal when you want to apply your own colors, fonts, and layout settings.
+Edge styles (`dotted`, `dashed`) are preserved to distinguish wildcard and bridge transitions.

 ## Generating Documentation Images